-You have already picked his first mate for him.
+You've already picked his first mate for him.
 You wonder if he will make love to you before he goes to her.

 The team working on the survival plan found that the Pon Farr is more than just the burning.
-It also sets in motion complex endocrine changes, hormones and neurotransmitters firing in combinations not seen otherwise.
+It also sets in motion complex endocrine changes: hormones and neurotransmitters firing in combinations not seen otherwise.
 It allows a woman to conceive; it also discourages her from seeking a sexual partner other than her bondmate.

 So this has to be done the old fashioned way.
 Sex.
 Women need to be monitored, pairings scientifically planned.
 Relationships, based on the low numbers of survivors, must be fluid.
 Or if not fluid, if a couple do want to bond, they need to be flexible.
-A woman does not have the luxury of bearing only one child to only one man.
+A woman doesn't have the luxury of bearing only one child to only one man.

-You are the one who developed the synthetic hormone to stimulate ovulation more frequently; a woman will be able to breed often, and with a man other than her husband as the hormone also lessens the effect of the Pon Farr-induced hormones.
+You're the one who developed the synthetic hormone to stimulate ovulation more frequently; a woman will be able to breed often, and with a man other than her husband as the hormone also lessens the effect of the Pon Farr-induced hormones.
 The Pon Farr will continue, but it will be rendered nearly irrelevant when it comes to procreation.

 You suspect some of the Vulcans hate you for it, even if they recognize the utility of the compound.
 Without it, they will die out.
 With it, some part of their culture will die.

-You have told them the compound has no enduring effects.
+You've told them the compound has no enduring effects.
 Once the genetic pool is robust enough, they can go back to their traditions, to their slow reproduction and limited offspring.
 But until then, they must use it.
 They must be fruitful and multiply.

 It is most embarrassing, Spock has told you.
 This biological imperative directed from without that is now superseding the biological imperative imposed from within.
 Two needs so at odds.
 Both highly distressing.

 You work with the genetics team; you track the pedigree of each returnee with the avidity of a livestock breeder of old.
 Too many are from the same stock, and your next task is to manipulate the genes, to come up with some way to tweak the bloodlines.
-But for now, even just one unique genetic combination per ship is a cause for rejoicing on the team--well, rejoicing from the human contingent, the Vulcans merely nod in satisfaction.
+But for now, even just one unique genetic combination per ship is a cause for rejoicing on the team—well, rejoicing from the human contingent, the Vulcans merely nod in satisfaction.
 But both sides are happy, no matter how they show it: the odds have improved.